DouglasUrner/GDP1/units/4/assignments/1-getting-started/index.md

 ## Instructions

+1. Open the [submission template][template] and review the evidence that you will be submitting.
 1. Launch **Unity Hub** and select **Learn** in the sidebar.
 1. Work through each of the four tutorials:
    - Click **Download**